microsoftarchive/data-pipeline-storm/README.md

 ## Backlog

-* **Performance Resut**: The performance result will be published once we finishes the performance test.
+* **Performance Result**: The performance result will be published once we finishes the performance test.

 * **Using Zookeeper to store the state**: The current sample stores state in Redis Cache.
 We plan to replace that with Zookeeper.